James Hernandez, M.S.

 Fortunately, someone from the Theology of the Body Institute introduced me to a Catholic counselor who told me about IPS.
 When I saw the website, I knew it was where I needed to go.

-It was everything I wanted so I applied to IPS and another counseling program.
+It was everything I wanted so I applied to IPS and to another counseling program for safe measure.
 I got into the other program but not IPS!
-I was shocked because I thought since IPS was a new program, I would be a shoe-in with my good GPA and decent GRE scores.
+I was shocked because I thought since IPS was a new program, I would be a shoe-in with my good GPA and respectable GRE scores.

 Obviously, I was very disappointed.
 I really believed IPS was the best place for me to learn how to be a good Catholic psychotherapist.
 So, I decided to retake the GRE and boosted my score significantly.
 I also took a few additional psychology classes, and the following year I was accepted into the program.